+The Group performed its annual impairment test for the years ended December 31, 2019 and 2018.
 The CGU are concluded to be the entire entities acquired by the Group.
 The impairment testing may be performed at any time in the annual reporting period, but it must be performed at the same time every year and when circumstances indicate that the carrying amount is impaired.
 The impairment testing also requires an estimation of the recoverable amount, which is the net selling price or value-in-use of the CGU to which the goodwill and intangibles are allocated.